Silver Oak Winery tasting room

 Sunday brunch is a must at Lucy, located in the Bardessono Hotel.
 The pastry basket is filled with delicious mini scones and mini muffins.
 Order a glass of Champagne, because this meal is worth lingering over.
 The jewel-toned beet salad is one of the best, and certainly prettiest, I have ever enjoyed.
 Save room for dessert — the lime semifreddo is a perfect palate cleanser.
 The executive chef even gave me a tour of Lucy’s organic vegetable garden, the only certified-organic vegetable garden within a hotel in California.

 Back at the hotel, snuggle up on one of the outdoor sofas in the courtyard near the fireplace.
 Open a bottle of wine from one of the local wineries, order pizza or homemade pasta from nearby Redd Wood, and savor the evening.

 A weekend in Yountville is not complete without indulging in a Ding’s Crispy Chicken Sandwich at R+D Kitchen, visiting the cheese shop and tasting room of Atelier JCB, and picking up a soft-serve cone from Kelly’s Filling Station.
 And to my dearest North Block Hotel, please save my room, because I plan to return sooner rather than later.

-Steffi Burns is a DJ and Impatience Rosé Wine ambassador.
+Steffi Burns is a DJ and Impeccable Rosé Wine ambassador.
 She is inspired by the secret gems, local flavors, and unique beats that make travel an adventure worthy of a postcard.
 Find her on Instagram @steffiiburns.